If you asked me five years ago which career I wanted to be in for the rest of my life, I would have replied, “An elementary school teacher”.

 I was highly codependent and thought I was doing the right thing for the sake of the son we shared.
 Can you imagine?
 I agreed to be a second wife!

-At any rate, my purpose wasn’t being fulfilled – and it was during my stint of student teaching at AIS Egypt that the first political uprisings began and all US citizens were evacuated.
-(In true narcissistic style, my Ex said the uprisings started because I wanted to come back to the US.
+At any rate, it was during my stint of student teaching at AIS Egypt that the first political uprisings began and all US citizens were evacuated.
+(In true narcissistic style, my Ex said the uprisings started because I’d wanted to come back to the US so badly.
 As though my sheer will alone had incited the riots and subsequent evacuations!)

 I finished my student teaching requirements in the US.